 - Bleeding—if bleeding is excessive or occurs over a period of the time (chronic), the body may not take in enough iron or have enough stored to produce sufficient haemoglobin and/or red blood cells to replace what is lost.
-In women, iron deficiency may be due to heavy menstrual periods, but in older women and in men, the bleeding is often from disease of the intestines such as ulcers and cancer.
+In women, iron deficiency may be due to heavy menstrual periods, but in older women and in men, the bleeding is often from disease of the stomach or intestines such as ulcers and cancer.

 - Dietary deficiency—iron deficiency may be due simply to not eating enough iron in the diet.
 In children and pregnant women especially, the body needs more iron, Pregnant and nursing women frequently develop this deficiency since the baby requires large amounts of iron for growth.
 Lack of iron can lead to low birth weight babies and premature delivery.
 Pre-pregnant and pregnant women are routinely given iron supplements to prevent these complications.
 Babies who are taking milk from anaemic mothers tend to have iron deficiency anaemia as well.

 - Absorption problem—certain conditions affect the absorption of iron from food in the gastrointestinal (GI) tract and over time can result in anaemia.
 These include, for example, coeliac disease, Crohn’s disease, lack of acid in the stomach (“achlorhydria”) or previous surgery to remove part of the bowel

 Initial blood tests typically include a full blood count (FBC).
 Results may show:

 - Haemoglobin (Hb)—may be normal early in the disease but will fall as the anaemia worsens

 - Red blood cell indices—early on, the RBCs may have a normal size and color (normocytic, normochromic) but as the anaemia progresses, the RBCs become smaller (microcytic) and paler (hypochromic) than normal.